pepopowitz/your-first-react-app-exercises/exercise-9/README.md

 We'll want our component to render the `<Front>` component when the card is not flipped, and the `<Back>` component when it is flipped.

-We can do this by checking the value of the state variable.
+We can do this by checking the value of the state property.

-👉 Conditionally render the `<Front>` component or `<Back>` component, based on the value of the state variable you defined.
+👉 Conditionally render the `<Front>` component or `<Back>` component, based on the value of the state property you defined.

 You can use a ternary statement to render the appropriate side, or call a function that uses an if/else to return the correct side.